typora/support.typora.io/_posts/2016-09-26-Typora on Linux.md

 ## Distribution Support

 Typora for Linux is tested only on Ubuntu distribution.
-So, if you met a problem on other distributions, please email us <hi@typora>.
+So, if you meet a problem on other distributions, please email us <hi@typora>.

 ## Screenshots